umbraco/UmbracoDocs/Reference/Security/index.md

 1. Make sure to switch the `owin:appStartup` appSetting in your `web.config` file to use `UmbracoCustomOwinStartup`: `<add key="owin:appStartup" value="UmbracoCustomOwinStartup"/>`

-**Note:** if the username entered in the login screen does not exist in Umbraco then `MyPasswordChecker()` does not run, instead Umbraco will immediately fall back to it's internal checks (default Umbraco behavior).
+**Note:** if the username entered in the login screen does not exist in Umbraco then `MyPasswordChecker()` does not run, instead Umbraco will immediately fall back to its internal checks (default Umbraco behavior).

 ### Authenticating with Active Directory credentials